samereberlin/LibroJS/README.md

 ## Page transitions:
 The soft/basic page transition "fadein" is enabled by default, but if you need to set a different one, use _WebApp.setDefaultTransition('transitionType')_ function API.
 The available transition types are:
-- 'fadein' (which is the soft/basic default page transition);
+- 'fade' (which is the soft/basic default page transition);
-- 'slidein' (which slides the new page from the right to the left);
+- 'slide' (which slides the new page from the right to the left);
-- 'slideinrev' (which slides the new page from the left to the right);
+- 'sliderev' (which slides the new page from the left to the right);
-- 'slideinorder' (which also slides the new page, but the direction depends on the page ordering.
-If switching from the first to the second page, the slide occurs from the right to the left side.
-And if switching back from the second to the first page, the slide occurs from the left to the right side);
+- 'slideorder' (which also slides the new page, but the direction depends on the page ordering.
+If switching from the first to the second page, the slide occurs from the right to the left side; And if switching back from the second to the first page, the slide occurs from the left to the right side);
 - 'none' (which disables page transition).
 The different page transition types can be observed/compared in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/index_setDefaultTransition.html#firstPage" target="_blank">live preview</a>):